woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 ```

 ### Publish before time
+This passes if the system time is before the specified date/time.

 Note that using both `publish_after_time` and `publish_before_time` allows timeboxing a note which could be useful for promoting a sale.

+`publish_before` is required.

 ```
 {